Search results for

 Adaptive timeout for screen timeout

 It is not immediately clear how the feature will be implemented.
-There’s a chance that this feature doesn’t make it to AOSP but gets reserved for Pixel UI.
+It’s possible that this feature doesn’t make it to AOSP but is reserved for Pixel UI.

 “Even dimmer” display brightness

-Android 15 could include an “even dimmer” display brightness option.
+Google was testing an “even dimmer” display brightness option for Android.
 As the name suggests, this setting toggle would allow your phone’s display to go dimmer than usual.
 This feature could work alongside adaptive brightness, going even dimmer than usual when the ambient lighting is super low but automatically returning to normal brightness when the ambient lighting is high.

 NFC wireless charging